- Internet in Komarna

 On June 24th 1981 a young woman bearing a child on her arm appeared on a hill outside Medjugorje.
 With her free hand, she urged six young people to come closer, but they did not dare to do so as they sensed something extraordinary.
 However, urged by a will they could not describe all of them came back the next day individually, and she revealed herself to be The Holy Virgin.

 The Holy Virgin also appeared the third day and appealed for peace.
 All in all, she has shown herself 10 times.
 Everyday services in different languages are held in the church.
-Since 1981 more than 25 million pilgrims have visited Medjugorje.
+Since 1981 millions of pilgrims have visited Medjugorje.
 It makes it one of the biggest Catholic pilgrim places along side Lourdes in France.

 Medjugorje is in Bosnia-Herzegovina off the road between Metkovic and Mostar.
 You can find out more about Medjugorje by clicking the following link.